Ion Iliescu: Marriage

-Illness, death and funeral
+Illness, death and state funeral

 Iliescu previously underwent surgery in 2019 for pericardial effusion.
 In September 2023, he was hospitalised in Bucharest.
 On 11 June 2025, Iliescu entered the intensive care unit of the Prof. Dr. Agrippa Ionescu Emergency Clinical Hospital in Bucharest due to respiratory difficulty.
 On 15 June, his condition was reported to be stable, being diagnosed with lung cancer and undergoing an endobronchial intervention under general anaesthesia on the following day.
 By 18 June, Iliescu's condition had worsened, on that day undergoing another endobronchial intervention to maintain the permeability of the upper airways.
 On 19 June, his condition was reported to be slightly improving.

 Iliescu died after almost two months hospitalisation, on 5 August 2025, at the age of 95.
 His death was mocked by several officials of the ruling Save Romania Union (USR), which opposed the declaration of a day of national mourning in honour of Iliescu.
 Similar positions were also taken by representatives of the Alliance for the Union of Romanians.

 Iliescu's state funeral was held on 6 and 7 August, beginning with him lying in state at the Cotroceni Palace in Bucharest, where numerous incumbent and former leading politicians were attended, such as Emil Constantinescu, Theodor Stolojan, Nicolae Văcăroiu, Adrian Năstase, Viorica Dăncilă, Marcel Ciolacu and Prime Minister Ilie Bolojan.
 His burial date on 7 August was designated as a day of national mourning by the government.
 USR ministers boycotted Iliescu's funeral, just like President Nicușor Dan, despite Iliescu expressing positive views after he won the 2025 elections.
 Iliescu was buried in Ghencea 3 cemetery in Bucharest, following a Romanian Orthodox ceremony led by the vicar bishop of Bucharest.